 - Hotel: Simply the renting of a dedicated room by the night, with varying features and services available, resulting in varying price levels.
 A generally impersonal experience, but lots of privacy.

 - Motel: This is similar to a "hotel" but designed for people to drive and park their vehicles there.
 Hence the "motor hotel" short form "motel", first used in California, USA.
-Typically 10-30 rooms in size (hotels can be hundreds of rooms) and specifically designed for travellers driving places.
+Typically 10-30 rooms in size (hotels can be hundreds of rooms) and specifically designed for travelers driving places.
 Normally modest in price and amenities to reflect their more transient nature.

 There are many variations on these definitions, but the purpose of stating them is to make clear that they are different from a "guest house" in certain ways.
 These differences include: